mohitkr05/ssa_solution/README.md

 - The application can be deployed on FAAS/PAAS offerings from AWS such as Lambda functions for economical cost and efficient usage and can provide better resillience.

-- The monitoring capabilities needs to be added to monitor and perform preventive and corrective actions for the infrastructure
+- The monitoring capabilities needs to be added to monitor and perform preventive and corrective actions for the infrastructure (that can further help in improvements)

+:)